Dental Implants

 Your new replacement teeth will look, feel and function like natural teeth.
 And since implant treatment is the only solution that prevents bone resorption, which can cause your smile to look unnatural, the long term esthetics will be superior to any other treatment option.

-Who is a candidate for dental implant Treatment?
+Who is a candidate for dental implant treatment?

 Quality and quantity of available bone for implant placement is more often a factor in qualifying for dental implants than medical conditions.
 However, even people who have lost a significant amount of bone can qualify for dental implant treatment with additional procedures to add bone or create new bone.
 Advances in this type of treatment have made it possible for most people who would not previously have been considered candidates to have successful implant treatment.